client cli

 each inlet section contains:

-server(required): the URL of the tunnel serverdomain(optional): the domain for display purposes
+server(required): the URL of the tunnel serverdomain(optional): the domain for display purposestoken(optional): authentication token for the server

 using inlets